GatorSense/MPIP/README.txt

 --------------------------------------
 This program needs an x86_64 processor that can perform AVX2 and FMA operations.
-Any Intel processor with Haswell microarchitecture or later or any AMD processor with Excavator or later microarchitecture.
-Hence, the processor must be released atleast in the year 2014 to support these vector operations.
+Any Intel processor with Haswell microarchitecture or later or any AMD processor with Excavator or later microarchitecture may be used for segmenting the images.
+Hence, the processor must be released at least in the year 2014 to support these vector operations.

 When running the program to utilize NVIDIA GPUs, please make sure to install the latest graphics drivers.